jamesesguerra/markdown_notes/notes/Chapter 3꞉ Primitives and References.md

 tags: [Notebooks/Head First Java]
 title: 'Chapter 3: Primitives and References'
 created: '2022-07-20T13:17:12.223Z'
-modified: '2022-07-23T00:33:53.117Z'
+modified: '2022-07-23T07:17:07.690Z'
 ---

 # Chapter 3: Primitives and References

 ## Two kinds of variables

-1. primitive - hold fundamental values such as integers, booleans, floats
+1. __primitive -__ hold fundamental values such as integers, booleans, floats
-2. reference - hold references to objects
+2. __reference -__ hold references to objects

 * the type-safety that the compiler employs works because of these variable type declarations